 Captain Michael: Yes, of course.
 My mother was a school teacher and my father was a Secretary of Defense for the United States government.
 It was hard for me growing up, especially in school.
 Kids can be so cruel, you know.
 Imagine how they teased when they learned that my father was only a mere secretary…

 Captain Michael: But, indeed!
 It only made me push myself harder to conquer that adversity and rise above the shameful mediocrity of my family tree.
-Academics however, was not my strong suite.
+Academics however, were not my strong suite.
 Things like numbers, data, science…These things meant nothing to me.
 Legends don’t sit around and solve equations, they get out there and they kick ass!
 Young, inspired and craving adventure, I decided to apply for the United States Space Core.
 And, after passing my entrance exam with flying colors, I became a cadet.

-Jonas: Thirty years ago, on a liberation mission to the planet Zeta4B during the Dragimian Occupations you were separated from your battalion.
+Jonas: Thirty years ago, on a liberation mission to the planet Zeta4B during the Dragimian Occupations, you were separated from your battalion.
 It was on this legendary mission that you stormed an enemy stronghold and single-handily defeated the evil Emperor Xanthok.
-Can you take us back to that moment and tell us what was going through your head…paint the picture for us, if you will.
+Can you take us back to that moment and tell us what was going through your head…paint the picture for us, if you will?

-Captain Michael: Wow…Okay…I haven’t grown so old that I’ve forgotten, I hope…Like you have already said, I was separated from my battalion on planet Zeta4B, following the trail of a couple of Dragimian foot soldiers.
+Captain Michael: Wow…Okay…I haven’t grown so old that I’ve forgotten I hope…Like you have already said, I was separated from my battalion on planet Zeta4B, following the trail of a couple of Dragimian foot soldiers.
 To my surprise, the trail led me right to their base where they stood at the gates.
 Suddenly, I saw Emperor Xanthok exit the base and start a conversation with the two foot soldiers.
-I knew I had to act quick, for a chance to get that close to Xanthok were few and far between.
+I knew I had to act quickly, for a chance to get that close to Xanthok were few and far between.
 Without thinking of my own personal safety, I selflessly leaped from my hiding spot and fired off two shots from my phaser, subduing the two guards.
-Then, I point my phaser to the Emperor and, looking him dead in his black eyes, said, “Long Live the New World!” before I fired off the shot that knocked him unconscious.
+Then, I pointed my phaser to the Emperor and, looking him dead in his black eyes, said, “Long Live the New World!” before I fired off the shot that knocked him unconscious.
 Soon after, my communications with base returned and my battalion was able to trace my location.
 And that is the story of how I defeated the Emperor.

 Jonas: Wow, incredible…I’m speechless.